omer-priel/simple-templates/README.md

 ## Get Started

-Clone this project and copy the project template that you wants from 'projects'
+Clone this project go into projects folder \
+Copy the project template that you wants \
+And change "Author Name" in REAME and LICENSE to yours \
+In addion, update the year (2023) in LICENSE

 ## Templates

-### example
+### c-template

+A template for C projects.
+Support VS Code

+## Author

+Omer Priel

 ## License

 MIT

-## Author

-Omer Priel